WASHINGTON – The state of the economy remains fragile, and the state of the government remains deeply divided.

 It’s difficult to say exactly how many people will get a raise because of Obama’s action But Rep. Keith M. Ellison, D-Minn., recently told the Washington Post that conversations with the White House led him to believe that at least 200,000 workers will benefit.

-The trouble is, that’s just a very small share of the nation’s low wage workforce.
+But that’s just a very small share of the nation’s low-wage workforce.
 After all, the National Employment Law Project projected that about a quarter of private-sector workers in 2011 made less than $10 an hour in 2011.

 What’s more, Obama’s executive action is likely to win him no friends in a Republican Party where he has few friends to begin with.